 Sleeping on too many or too few billows:

-You have to make sure that your neck is in the same level of your vertebral column, especially if you prefer sleeping on your side, so put any number of billows under your head until you feel comfortable.
+You have to make sure that your neck is in the same level of your vertebral column, especially if you prefer sleeping on your side, so put any number of billows under your head until you feel comfort.
 If you prefer sleeping on your back, try sleeping with no pillows at all or just one small billow.

 The health of your neck is determined by the curvature of your spine inside it and the position of your head above it.